Website Design for Financial Advisors

 For some financial advisors, that’s reality.
-They have enough referral business and don’t really care for online leads.
+They have enough referral business and don’t care for online leads.
 In their mind, their website is just a cost of doing business.
-However, they often fail to realize that even if they can only take on 10 new clients every year, it is far better to choose these clients from 50 leads than work with the first 10 prospects that walk in the door.
+However, they often fail to realize that even if they can only take on ten new clients every year, it is far better to choose these clients from 50 leads than work with the first ten prospects that walk in the door.
 As a financial professional, you already know that a client with $1M portfolio is far more valuable than someone with $5K rollover account.

 No matter how tech savvy you are, a DIY website for a financial advisor is a terrible idea.
-Managing money is serious business and the last thing you want your clients to know is that you’re also a web designer.
+Managing money is serious business, and the last thing you want your clients to know is that you’re also a web designer.
 As a financial advisor, if you’re good with money, you’ll have plenty of money to pay for the professional website so focus on what you do best and leave the website design to the professionals.

 Almost all broker/dealer firms have partnerships with web design agencies for design and digital marketing.
 From a completely free website to a fully custom design, there are several options.
-There are even all-in-one packages covering website, social media and e-newsletter.
+There are even all-in-one packages covering website, social media, and e-newsletter.
 While it may sound like a great deal at first, your credibility will be the first causality when an educated prospect visits your cheap cookie cutter website and fake computer-generated content.

 One of the benefits that broker/dealer vendors point out is the compliance aspect.
 A website built by an approved vendor supposed to have the content that has been reviewed by the compliance department at the broker/dealer.
 However, there lies the problem.
 If your broker/dealer has 50 financial advisors in your area, how do you differentiate when all of them have similar content?
 Bottom line – your broker/dealer has no real interest in helping you differentiate yourself from the other advisors and grow your financial advisory business.
-They are actually counting on you to grow their business.
+They are counting on you to grow their business.

 It is critical to understand that a website isn’t a place to overload your prospects with financial information and random news.
 Most people don’t rely on financial advisor websites to get their news.
-Your website is a marketing tool and its primary purpose is to engage visitors and generate leads to grow your business.
+Your website is a marketing tool, and its primary purpose is to engage visitors and generate leads to grow your business.

 Your website is a customer touch point.
 Like it or not, even word-of-mouth referrals will “Google” your name and check out your website.
-I know a few financial professionals who spend thousands of dollars on their office and its “look-and-feel” while totally ignore their website.
+I know a few financial professionals who spend thousands of dollars on their office and “look-and-feel” while entirely ignore their website.
 If a prospect who isn’t impress by your website is highly unlikely to come visit your office.

 A business image is a function of PR and advertising.
 Anyone can pretend to be a genius financial guru by spending some serious cash on advertising.
 However, credibility and authenticity is something that is built over time by following a consistent investment approach and by delivering results for your clients.
 For a financial advisor, credibility and authenticity are two attributes that must be managed with utmost care and defended fiercely and a professional website can be a powerful tool to support these efforts.

 Whether you’re a financial advisor, RIA or any other financial professional – you need a professional website.
 The best financial advisor websites are focused on building trust and authenticity.
-At the very basic level, the primary purpose of a financial advisor’s website should to engage visitors who just discovered your site and turn them into long-term clients.
+At the elementary level, the primary purpose of a financial advisor’s website should engage visitors who just discovered your site and turn them into long-term clients.
 If your website doesn’t have a clear and compelling purpose for your business, you are likely wasting your time and your money.

 At Amplimark, we are all about client success.
-If you’re a financial professional who is interested in taking the next step in differentiating and growing your business, contact us to schedule a no obligation consultation.
+If you’re a financial professional who is interested in taking the next step in differentiating and growing your business, contact us to schedule a no-obligation consultation.